carpentries-incubator/ml4bio-workshop/_episodes/03-evaluating-model.md

 This metric is called _precision_ in machine learning (and may be different from the definition of precision you use in a laboratory setting).

 > ## Scenario 1 - Poll
+>
 > You are designing a long-term study on the mutational rates of various breast cancer subtypes over several years using cell lines.
-Due to cost constraints you can only choose a few cell lines to monitor.
-However, there has been some recent research calling into question whether or not certain cell lines you were considering using are actually the cancer subtype they are believed to be.
-Due to the study's cost and length, you decide to create a machine model system to help verify that the cells lines you want to use are, in fact, the cancer subtypes you want to study.
-The model uses gene expression data to predict cancer subtype.
+> Due to cost constraints you can only choose a few cell lines to monitor.
+> However, there has been some recent research calling into question whether or not certain cell lines you were considering using are actually the cancer subtype they are believed to be.
+> You cannot afford to include cell lines of the wrong subtype in your study.
+> To aid in this task you decide to create a machine learning system to help verify that the cells lines you want to use are, in fact, the cancer subtypes you want to study.
+> The model uses gene expression data to predict cancer subtype.
 >
 > 1. Which entries in the confusion matrix are most important in this machine learning task?
 Is one type of correct or one type of incorrect prediction more important than the other for your machine learning system?
 > 2. Which metric would you use to evaluate this task?